-The Bank takes into consideration historical data, the quality of the securities held as collateral and current market conditions in determining ECL, particularly the impact of Covid 19.
-The Bank remains of a view that there remains residual market uncertainty which could adversely impact the wider economy and the Bank's borrowers.
+The Bank takes into consideration historical data, the quality of the securities held as collateral and current market conditions in determining ECL.
+Even though the impact of Covid 19 has substantially receded, the Bank remains of a view that there remains market uncertainty due to geo-political and other macro economic factors which could adversely impact the wider economy and the Bank's borrowers.
 In estimating the expected credit loss provision, the Bank has taken into account the possible impact of the uncertainty, and has made adjustments to the ECL model to reflect the uncertainty.
-The adjustments were made specifically for those customers who have historically obtained loan deferrals by transitioning them to stage-2 exposures.
+The adjustments were made specifically for those customers who have obtained loan deferrals by transitioning them to stage-2 or, where required, stage-3 exposures.
 (Refer to note 16 for further details on ECL calculation).